 While heaving and willing ourselves to take another step further, there was a silhouette of a dog standing over the edge of a rock.
 Next to it, a signboard read “Magic View — Oldest Chai Shop since 1984”.

 Soon, we were served warm cups of chai from the familiar silver cups found everywhere in India.
-I wanted to express how it was the best chai ever but it honestly could’ve just been the taste of relief — standing amongst the mountains, surrounded by the 50 shades of green filtered by the fog and a handsome fluffy companion — we obviously became great friends 😛
+I wanted to express how it was the best chai ever but it honestly could’ve just been the taste of relief — standing amongst the mountains, surrounded by 50 shades of green filtered through the fog and a handsome fluffy companion — we obviously became great friends 😛

 Camping in the rain

-The tents was really spacious!
+The tents were really spacious!

-Once we’d changed into dryer clothes, the drizzle began again.
+Once we changed into dryer clothes, the drizzle began again.
 “No bonfire tonight”, the guide pointed at a patch of charred land not far from our tents.
 Everyone gathered in a tent and ended up playing cards and charades till it was dinner time.